pmcgie/WebScrapeApp/readme.md

 ## WebScraper App - Job Search
-This application is intended to scrape https://www.nytimes.com/ and bring all of the New York Times titles, descriptions and links on the initial page.
+This application is intended to scrape from Mortenson Jobs Site and bring back all of the titles, descriptions and links on the initial page.

 #### Heroku Link